creditdatamw/zerocell/CONTRIBUTING.md

 ## Style

-We use [FindBugs][findbugs], which uses static analysis to look for bugs in Java code, to catch common bugs and we generally follow a style guide similar to the [Google Java Style Guide][style] with exception on indentation (we use 4 spaces)
+We use [SpotBugs][spotbugs], which uses static analysis to look for bugs in Java code, to catch common bugs and we generally follow a style guide similar to the [Google Java Style Guide][style] with exception on indentation (we use 4 spaces)